Yerevan, Armenia

 Still, on 8 May, Pashinyan was elected the new Prime Minister of Armenia.
 With this result, Armenia took a giant step away from its Soviet and Russian-phile past.
 In the direction of the democratic West.

-More information about Armenia and Eravan on the website of Armenia Tourism
+More information about Armenia and Eravan on the Armenian Tourism website

 Kazbegi, Georgia